Abdulgafaar/simple-webserver/README.md

 # simple-webserver
+To run the deployment script

+# Set the backend configuration
+I used S3 for backend state and Dynamodb for the stateLock so this can be commented out and set to local or a nuw backend state

+# Initialize the Terraform
+-- terraform init

+# Run a plan to see the resources to be provisioned

+-- terraform plan

+# deploy the resources by running below command

+-- terraform deploy

 This web server will be deployed using IaC Terraform It will be running on an Ec2 instance in a Private subnet